|

 - The left leg then drives through to a forward bent position,

-the right arm reaches forward, and the right leg extends backward
+the right arm reaches forward, and the right leg extends backwards

 - Make each stride long as long as